section-engineering-education/engineering-education/articles/bloom-filters-data-structure/index.md

 [*Image Source*](https://yourbasic.org/)

-In the above example, we store the hashed bit arrays of x, y, and z.
+In the example above, we store the hashed bit arrays of x, y, and z.
 We see that hashed array of w does not match either x, y, or z and therefore does not belong to the set.

 You may be wondering about the aspect of probability in this data structure.
 The data structure is affirming that a given input does not belong to the database, but it cannot guarantee the membership of an element in a set.
 In a case where the array is empty, that is, the majority of the bits are zero and the hash functions possess the above characteristics, then the probability of letting in an element that is not a member of the set is very low.